 Evergreen is involved in the following areas of medical work:

 A Dutch midwife/lactation consultant joined Evergreen’s medical work in 2000.
 Since 2013 her focus has been on lactation training for hospital staff and for those in the community supporting breastfeeding women, providing support for breastfeeding mothers in the hospital and at home, and teaching antenatal classes at several hospitals.
 Though based in Yangqu, together with a Chinese colleague, she has started to develop lactation work in Taiyuan, too.
 She also has a website that provides expectant and new mothers with accurate information about pregnancy, labor and delivery, breastfeeding, and the postnatal period.
 For more information, visit www.yunfuxuexiao.net.

 Rehabilitation work began in 2010 in the much-needed area of stroke rehabilitation and has since expanded to working through home health, community health service centers, and the rehab departments of local hospitals to provide care to patients and encourage therapists as they improve their skills.
-The team consists of a physical therapist and a chiropractor based in Taiyuan.
-They also contribute to the SOAR Project, providing support for the orphans and their caregivers on a weekly basis.
+The rehab team also contributes to the SOAR Project, providing support for the orphans and their caregivers on a regular basis.

 From the start of Evergreen’s medical work, the medical team has conducted public health and epidemiological research and surveys to inform our clinical and health education work.
 The results help us to understand the situation and better plan our projects to meet needs in appropriate ways.
 The public health projects also give us opportunities to work with, inform, and train local partners in research methods.